 To sum it up, an Advance Healthcare Directive and a Do Not Resuscitate order are two important but distinct documents.

 An AD is necessary for all adult Californians.
-An AD will allow you to name an agent and clearly express your wishes regarding Pain Medication, Life Support, Organ Donation, and other end-of-life decisions.
+This document allows you to name an agent and express your wishes regarding pain medication, life support, organ donation, and other end-of-life decisions.
 See an estate planning attorney to create or update an Advance Directive.

 A DNR order, on the other hand, may be appropriate for elderly people with serious health conditions who do not wish to receive CPR in the case of a medical emergency.
 Talk to your doctor for more information about creating a DNR order.